AshBuk/framer-motion-spark-slider/CONTRIBUTING.md

 Thank you for your interest in contributing to Spark Slider!
 This document provides guidelines for contributing to the project.

-## 🤝 Code of Conduct
+## Code of Conduct

-- Be respectful and inclusive
+- Respect the chosen tech stack and minimalism
-- Focus on constructive feedback
+- Be respectful and constructive
 - Help others learn and grow
 - Maintain a welcoming environment

-## 🚀 Getting Started
+## Getting Started

 1. Fork the repository
 2. Clone your fork: `git clone https://github.com/YOUR-USERNAME/framer-motion-spark-slider.git`